c3llkn1ght/BlindBrute/README.md

-    -m, --max-length             Maximum length of the extracted data (default: 1000) -ba, --binary-attack         Use binary search for ASCII extraction -da, --dictionary-attack     Path to a wordlist file for dictionary-based extraction --level                      Specify the threading level (1-5, default: 2) Level 1 uses fewer threads; level 5 uses more threads for faster extraction.
+    -m, --max-length             Maximum length of the extracted data (default: 1000) -ba, --binary-attack         Use binary search for ASCII extraction -da, --dictionary-attack     Path to a wordlist file for dictionary-based extraction -o, --output-file            Specify a file to output the extracted data --level                      Specify the threading level (1-5, default: 2) Level 1 uses fewer threads; level 5 uses more threads for faster extraction.
     --delay                      Delay in seconds between requests to bypass rate limiting